 New to the arguments presented in Section A of Eckhardt's Opening Brief is his allegation that Double C&J is illegally storing water in Monroe Reservoir.
 Any questions relating to Monroe Reservoir are irrelevant to this proceeding.
 However, to respond briefly to this new allegation: Monroe Reservoir was built in the early 1900s and is represented by water right no. 67-2044.
 Tr. at 171; Ex.
 301. Monroe Reservoir is a historic structure, built on Jenkins Creek, Ex.
 5 to Ex.
 11, and has been storing water in the same way for a hundred years.
 To what extent Monroe Reservoir fills with water from Monroe Creek and/or Jenkins Creek is not before this Court.
 Ex.
-333. The Director recognized the issue, Amended Final Order at 6, considered it, id. at 8, 11, and found injury to Double C&J's water rights, id. at 16.
+333. The Director recognized the issue, considered it, Amended Final Order at 10, and found injury to Double C&J's water rights, id. at 15.

-C. The Amended Final Order Did Not Violate Eckhardt's Duc Process Rights
+C. The Amended Final Order Did Not Violate Eckhardt's Due Process Rights